MiniXC/typst-projects/thesis/chapters/02_factors.typ

 ==== For synthetic speech

-Prosodic correlates have been widely used in #abbr.a[TTS], as we will show in the next chapter.
+Prosodic correlates have been widely used in #abbr.a[TTS], as we outline in the next chapter.
 The same is true for speaker representations.
 Ambient measures are more commonly used for filtering the training data than in the architecture of generative models.